The Most Important Thing You Can Do for Your Heart

 Even if your goal is not weight loss, increasing physical activity is important because it can be help protect against heart disease risk, says a study published in the British Journal of Sports Medicine.
 In a 2009 article, Steven N. Blair calls physical inactivity "one of the most important public health problems of the 21st century."

-To reduce your cardiovascular disease risk, the Centers for Disease Control suggests you get at least 150 minutes a week of moderate-intensity aerobic activity (that's two hours and 30 minutes each week).
+To reduce your cardiovascular disease risk, the US Department of Health and Human Services suggests you get at least 150 minutes a week of moderate-intensity aerobic activity (that's two hours and 30 minutes each week) or 75 minutes of vigorous intensity aerobic exercise (1 hour and 15 minutes).
 And of course, you can reduce your risk even more if you get more than that.

 What are you waiting for?
 Get moving.